guibueno/guibueno.github.io/_faq/02-corrections.markdown

 * accents in different social groups,
 * formal/informal speech practices, etc.

-Samal & Larraza state (2015) that accepting "wrong pronunciation" is not an error.
+Samuel & Larraza state (2015) that accepting "wrong pronunciation" is not an error.
 It may actually be a useful adaptation to an environment of linguistic variations (p.
 51).

 ### Accents